Lumina-DEX/lumina-permissioned/packages/contracts/order.md

 ## Protokit

-We can create a solution with protokit
+We can use protokit to create the order book with all this functionnalities

 #### Advantage

-We can implement different solutions more easily than action state, I'm not sure how we can upgrade a protokit solution, also we can audit the solution
+We can implement different solutions more easily than action state, can be faster to generate a proof, also we can audit the solution ( but I don't know for the moment how we can upgrade a protokit solution)

 #### Disadvantage